Danel-adatb/Laravel/README.md

     * We need to invalidate the cache when for example a data is changed in the database, so we have to display the new data immediately (Eloquent: Events on the Laravel page)

+ - Components:
+    * You don't have to register this template, you can use it in any Blade php page wherever you want
+    * Components are very good for:
+    * Reusing
+    * Passing data to them

+- Scoping of resource routes
+    * For example a resource controller can be used, but we don't have the review relation by itself, meaning, as a normal controller it cannot be connected to a Model that doesn't exist, in this case we use the Scope resource Route
+    * Laravel configures out the connection between Reviews and Book